dvdmtw98/blog/Post Vault/articles/2021-03-16-tryhackme-linux-privesc.md

 > /etc/openvpn/auth.txt

-### Task 18 : Passwords & Keys - SSH Keys
+### Task 18: Passwords & Keys - SSH Keys

 Sometimes users make backups of important files but fail to secure them with the correct permissions.
-Lets have a look at the hidden files in the root directory.
+Let's have a look at the hidden files in the root directory.

 ![Viewing SSH Files|500](images/thm-linux-privesc/ssh-files.png)

-In ssh folder we can see an file called "root_key" which looks like is the key for the root user.
+In the ssh folder, we can see a file called "root_key" which looks like is the key for the root user.
 The file is readable by anyone on the system which should have not been the case.

-Copy the content of the file and on our Kali system lets make a file called "root_key" and past the content into this file.
-Using this key we should be able to login as root via SSH.
+Copy the content of the file and on our Kali system let's make a file called "root_key" and paste the content into this file.
+Using this key we should be able to log in as root via SSH.

 ![Key File Content|400](images/thm-linux-privesc/rsa-key-file.png)